momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 9. To get rid of **stl_blck_grp_table**, go back to your QGIS window and right-click on **stl_blck_group_table**.
 Right-click and select **Remove layer...**.
 The layer is removed from the legend as a result.

+10. Next, let's add the North arrow.
+Click on the **Adds a new North Arrow to the layout** button, left-click and draw a rectangle to the left of the St. Louis city block groups.
+In the **Item Properties** panel under the **Search Directories** section,